Part One: Meet the Humans

 "Maybe you aren't.
 Not really."

 Boreas hesitated.
 He had heard of this before, but had never considered it might apply to him.
-"No. Black and I really are friends, I'm sure of it, and if you knew all that we've been through together and all the things that Team Plasma has done, you wouldn't agree with them."
+"No. Black and I really are friends, I'm sure of it, and if you knew all that we've been through together and all the evil things that Team Plasma does, you wouldn't agree with them."

 "Maybe I wouldn't.
 Why don't you tell me about it?"